 In the Protractor Series created from 1967-1971, Frank Stella pushed the boundaries of traditional rectangular canvases by introducing irregularly shaped ones.
 This innovation blurred the lines between painting and sculpture and invited viewers to examine the relationship between the canvas and geometric forms; Stella’s Protractor Series featured vibrant colors and intricate shapes.

 Frank Stella's exploration didn't stop at two dimensions.
 In the late 1970's, he embarked on a new phase, creating sculptural works that combined painting and construction.
 These works of art featured complex, interlocking structures that expanded the definition of traditional painting.
 Frank Stella's Exotic Bird Series of two and three dimensional paintings were inspired by Herman Melville's novel Moby Dick.
-William Rubin, art historian and director The Museum of Modern Art's prestigious department of painting and sculpture, observed that with Stella’s Exotic Bird series, we enter fully into Stella’s ‘second career,‘
+William Rubin, art historian and curator, observed that with Stella’s Exotic Bird series, we enter fully into Stella’s ‘second career,‘

 a transition that was radical on the levels both of method and of pictorial language.